xeolabs/xeogl/README.md

 ## About

-**xeogl** is a data-driven WebGL-based engine from [xeolabs](http://xeolabs.com) for 3D visualization in the browser without using plugins.
+**xeogl** is a data-driven WebGL-based engine created by [xeolabs](http://xeolabs.com) for 3D visualization in the browser without using plugins.

 Follow xeolabs on Twitter for updates: [@xeographics](https://twitter.com/xeographics)

-Find out more in the [Getting Started](https://github.com/xeolabs/xeogl/wiki/Getting-Started) guide.
+Find out more in our [Getting Started](https://github.com/xeolabs/xeogl/wiki/Getting-Started) guide.

 [![screenshot from 2018-02-01 02-02-50](http://xeogl.org/assets/images/screenshots/officePlan.png)](http://xeogl.org/examples/#importing_gltf_OfficePlan)